ademtarhan/Beginning-iPhone-Development-with-Swift-5/7-Using Common User Interface Objects/README.md

 13.
 ![329781_5_En_7_Fig19_HTML](https://user-images.githubusercontent.com/72447691/183838974-582fd3b7-e84d-4b65-b765-b3dab93327de.jpg)

-The virtual keyboard appears when the user clicks in a text field
+-->The virtual keyboard appears when the user clicks in a text field

 14.
 Click the keys on the virtual keyboard to type a word in the text field.